-Description: Sets parameters used to collect ADC information.
+Sets parameters used to collect ADC information.

-Parameters: Parameter Description Values Parameter Parameter to set. a = Sets the average data collection for all read ADC commands issued by the host.
+Parameter Description Values Channel 0 or 1 Set channel to change Parameter Parameter to set. a = Sets the average data collection for all read ADC commands issued by the host.
 On power up the default is 1 (1 sample).
 The range is from 1 to 254.
 Every time an ADC read is performed, it collects and averages the raw data based on this value. z = Zero offset of all raw data before any averaging is performed.
 The parameter range is from 0 (default) to 65534 n = Set a noise mask to the raw data before the zero offset and averaging is performed.
-The range for this command is from 0 to 65535 (0xFFFF, the default on power-up). d = Set a time delay when switching from one ADC Input channel to another.
-Parameter range is from 0 (none) to 65534 where each increment delays by 180ns.
-This variable is only used on Revision A boards.
-Power up default is 1 Value Parameter setting Specific to the each parameter, see ranges above.
+The range for this command is from 0 to FFFF (65534, the default on power-up).
+Value Parameter setting Specific to each parameter, see ranges above.

-pao@aSn65535<CR> Set noise mask to 0xFFFF.
+pao@aSn0,FFFF<CR> Set channel 0 noise mask to 0xFFFF.